open-contracting/open-contracting.github.io/index.md

 ## Get involved

-You can [register your interest](/contribute/register.html) in being involved in the standard Stakeholder and Technical Advisory Group [here](/contribute/register.html).
+You can register your interest in being involved in the standard Stakeholder and Technical Advisory Group here.

+<a href="/contribute/register.html" class="btn btn-primary btn-lg active" role="button">Join us!</a>